flynn/flynn/docs/content/how-to-deploy-php.html.md

 [Nginx](http://wiki.nginx.org/Main) web server.

 Flynn uses the [PHP buildpack](https://github.com/heroku/heroku-buildpack-php) to detect, compile, and release PHP applications.
+See the [Heroku documentation](https://devcenter.heroku.com/categories/php) for further information about how to customize the webserver or PHP configuration.

 ## Detection